Croatian businessman arrested in London over huge bankruptcy

 Croatian President Kolinda Grabar-Kitarovic said Tuesday that the Agrokor affair is the biggest scandal in the country with "repercussions on the stability of (Croatia's) economy, creditors and suppliers."

-Croatian police raided Todoric's home in Croatia last month along with the homes of former top aides.
+Police raided Todoric's home in Croatia last month along with the homes of former top aides.
+Twelve people were briefly arrested, including his two sons, who managed the company with him.

 After he appeared on Europol's fugitive arrest list, Todoric wrote on his blog that he was not hiding and that his conscience was clear.